sedol1339/files/abstracts.md

     -  Small-batch methods consistently converge to flat minima due to the inherent noise in the gradient estimation
     -  We discuss strategies to improve large-batch training

+Kim, B., Khanna, R., & Koyejo, O. O. (2016).
+Examples are not enough, learn to criticize!
+Criticism for Interpretability.
+Advances in Neural Information Processing Systems, 29.
+Retrieved from https://papers.nips.cc/paper_files/paper/2016/hash/5680522b8e2bb01943234bce7bf84534-Abstract.html

+    - Relying only on examples to explain the models’ behavior can lead to misunderstanding
+    - It is also important to signify "criticism samples", for which prototypical examples do not provide good explanations
+    - We develop MMD-critic motivated by the Bayesian model criticism (BMC) framework
+    - It calculates the maximum mean discrepancy (MMD) as a measure of similarity between points and potential prototypes, and 1) selects prototypes that maximize the statistic, and 2) selects criticism samples i.e. samples that are not well-explained by the prototypes (sec.
+3)
+    - We also evaluate the performance of MMD-critic as a nearest prototype classifier, and show that it achieves comparable performance to existing methods

 Kirkpatrick, J., Pascanu, R., Rabinowitz, N., Veness, J., Desjardins, G., Rusu, A. A., ...Hadsell, R. (2016).
 Overcoming catastrophic forgetting in neural networks. arXiv, 1612.00796.
 Retrieved from https://arxiv.org/abs/1612.00796v2

 Lakshminarayanan, B., Pritzel, A., & Blundell, C. (2016).
 Simple and Scalable Predictive Uncertainty Estimation using Deep Ensembles. arXiv, 1612.01474.
 Retrieved from https://arxiv.org/abs/1612.01474v3